InteractionDesignFoundation/handbook/development/guides/collaboration-tools.md

 # Collaboration tools

 Collaboration is a keystone in IxDF’s success, and we couldn't make it happen without the right tools and processes.
-These are the ones we use almost every day.
+These are the tools we use almost every day.

 Please note that you should be using your company email address with all the tools listed below (except probably GitHub).